Velocidex/velociraptor-docs/content/docs/offline_triage/remote_uploads/_index.md

 To mitigate this risk, Velociraptor will create an embedded ZIP file inside an encrypted container zip file with a fixed name (called `data.zip`).
-This way the file metadata is not exposed without needing to decrypt the embeeded ZIP file.
+This way the file metadata is not exposed without needing to decrypt the embedded ZIP file.

 {{% notice warning "Password encrypted ZIP files" %}}